SPRING 2019 POETRY CONTEST FOR NORTHEAST OHIO WRITERS Final Judge: Philip Metres

 Gordon Square Review editors will read submissions blind and select finalists to send to the judge, who will decide the winner and runner-up.
 Writers with a close personal or professional relationship with the judge (such as current or past students) are not eligible.

-About the Judge: Philip Metres has written and translated a number of books and chapbooks, including, most recently, The Sound of Listening: Poetry as Refuge and Resistance (2018), Pictures at an Exhibition (2016), Sand Opera (2015), I Burned at the Feast: Selected Poems of Arseny Tarkovsky (2015), and others.
+Past Judge for Spring 2019 Poetry Contest: Philip Metres has written and translated a number of books and chapbooks, including, most recently, The Sound of Listening: Poetry as Refuge and Resistance (2018), Pictures at an Exhibition (2016), Sand Opera (2015), I Burned at the Feast: Selected Poems of Arseny Tarkovsky (2015), and others.
 His writing has appeared widely, including in Best American Poetry, and has garnered two NEA fellowships, two Arab American Book Awards, five Ohio Arts Council Grants, the PEN/Heim Translation Grant, and the Cleveland Arts Prize, among many other honors.
 His poems have been translated into Arabic, Polish, Russian, and Tamil.
 Metres is a professor of English at John Carroll University in Cleveland, where he teaches literature and creative writing.